5aad/5aad/README.md

 # Hi!
 I'm Saad👋
 ## Software Engineer 💻

->  I'm a skilled software engineer with more than three years of experience specializing in building mobile applications and web solutions.
-I have a strong background in MERN Stack & React Native.
+>  I'm a skilled software engineer specializing in building mobile applications and web solutions.
+I have a strong background in the MERN stack and React Native.
 <be>
 <br />
 <hr/>